How to Clear Clipboard History Data in Windows 11

-Easy methods to clear the clipboard history or simply disable it to prevent the hassle.
+4 simple methods to clear the clipboard history on your Windows 11 device or a simple method to disable it to get rid of the hassle.

 Clipboard history in Windows 11 extends the standard Clipboard feature and allows one to record and manage all the copied content.
 You can then use it as needed by quickly accessing the interface.
 You can even organize the copied content for quick access.